temporalio/documentation/docs-src/cli/batch/list.md

     - command-line-interface-cli
 ---

-When used, `temporal batch list` returns all Batch jobs.
+The `temporal batch list` command returns all Batch jobs.
 Batch Jobs can be returned for an entire Cluster or a single Namespace.

 `temporal batch list --namespace=MyNamespace`

-Use the command options listed below to change the information returned by this command.
+Use the following options to change the behavior of this command.

 - [--fields](/cli/cmd-options/fields)